Young and Strong Program

 Is it safe to become pregnant after breast cancer?

 Yes, we believe it is safe.
 Studies show that the chances of dying from breast cancer do not increase due to pregnancy after treatment.
-However, studies are limited and some experts remain concerned.
-People with a history of breast cancer continue to be at risk of recurrence both during and after a pregnancy.
+However, people with a history of breast cancer continue to be at risk of recurrence both during and after a pregnancy.
 (Recurrence means breast cancer returning to the breast area or other parts of the body.)

 Is pregnancy after breast cancer safe for my future child?